christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 Table of Contents

-Introduction
+Introduction\
-Part 1: The Genetic Blueprint
+Part 1: The Genetic Blueprint\
-1. Racial Types and Haplotypes
+1\.
+Racial Types and Haplotypes\
-1.1 The Neolithic Farmers (The Worker Caste)
+1.1 The Neolithic Farmers (The Worker Caste)\
-1.2 The Indo-European Aryans (The Ruling Caste: Yamnaya, Corded Ware) 1.3 The Indigenous Hunter-Gatherers (The Substrate)
+1.2 The Indo-European Aryans (The Ruling Caste: Yamnaya, Corded Ware)\
+1.3 The Indigenous Hunter-Gatherers (The Substrate)\
-2. The Genetic Conquest: How R1a/R1b Replaced G2a at the Top
+2. The Genetic Conquest: How R1a/R1b Replaced G2a at the Top\
-3. Genetic Time Machine
+3. Genetic Time Machine\
-4. Case Studies: The Genetic Stratigraphy of Civilization 4.1 The Asii
+4. Case Studies: The Genetic Stratigraphy of Civilization\
+4.1 The Asii\
-4.2 The Italian Genetic War: Etruscans vs. Romans
+4.2 The Italian Genetic War: Etruscans vs. Romans\
-4.3 The Flavian Genetic Coup: The Final Takedown
+4.3 The Flavian Genetic Coup: The Final Takedown\
-4.4 The Surviving Bloodlines: Where the Dragon Kings Hide Today
+4.4 The Surviving Bloodlines: Where the Dragon Kings Hide Today\
-5. Timeline: The Proto-Indo-European (Aryan) Hegemony 5.1 The Swastika
+5. Timeline: The Proto-Indo-European (Aryan) Hegemony\
+5.1 The Swastika\
-6. Key Historical Figures & Their Aliases
+6. Key Historical Figures & Their Aliases\
-6.1 The Primordial Patriarch: Ateas the Scythian
+6.1 The Primordial Patriarch: Ateas the Scythian\
-6.2 Later Dragon Bloodline Descendants
+6.2 Later Dragon Bloodline Descendants\
-Part 2: The Fall of the Dragon Kings
+Part 2: The Fall of the Dragon Kings\
-7. The Demographic Erasure of the Scythian-Aryan Hegemony 7.1 Plagues and Biological Warfare
+7. The Demographic Erasure of the Scythian-Aryan Hegemony\
+7.1 Plagues and Biological Warfare\
 7.2 The Flavian Coup: The Accountants Take Over (c.
-50 BCE – 300 CE) 7.3 China: The Han Synthesis and the Tartarian Genocide 7.4.
-Ancient India: The Mauryan Mirage
+50 BCE – 300 CE)\
+7.3 China: The Han Synthesis and the Tartarian Genocide\
+7.4.
+Ancient India: The Mauryan Mirage\
-7.5 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE) 7.7 Where Did The Scythian Aryans Go?
-The Refugia
+7.5 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
+7.7 Where Did The Scythian Aryans Go?
+The Refugia\
-Part 3: Rewriting History
+Part 3: Rewriting History\
-8. How R1a Was Purged from History
+8. How R1a Was Purged from History\
-8.1 The Flavian Coup – The Accountants Take Over
+8.1 The Flavian Coup – The Accountants Take Over\
-8.1.1 The “First Jewish-Roman War” as a Treasury Seizure 8.1.2 Izates of Adiabene vs. Vespasian – the last Dragon King vs. the banker 8.2 Burning the Server: The End of the Old World
+8.1.1 The “First Jewish-Roman War” as a Treasury Seizure\
+8.1.2 Izates of Adiabene vs. Vespasian – the last Dragon King vs. the banker\
+8.2 Burning the Server: The End of the Old World\
-9. Inventing Ancient Greece
+9. Inventing Ancient Greece\
-10. The 'Achaemenid' Empire is the Parthian Empire
+10. The 'Achaemenid' Empire is the Parthian Empire\
-11. Fabricating 'Ancient' Egypt
+11. Fabricating 'Ancient' Egypt\
-12. Rome: The Phantom Empire on the Tiber
+12. Rome: The Phantom Empire on the Tiber\
-13. The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)
+13. The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)\
-14. The Jesuit Operation (16th-18th c.)
+14. The Jesuit Operation (16th-18th c.)\
-15. Expanded Notes: Suppressed Histories & New Connections
+15. Expanded Notes: Suppressed Histories & New Connections\

 **Introduction**